He really is experiencing what could be a once-in-a-lifetime opportunity or experience.

 Well, I hope so.

-I mean, there's a big regional problem that the GOP is getting into also, which I think is probably the the biggest thing we should be concerned about.
+I mean, there's a big regional problem that the GOP is getting into also, which I think is probably the biggest thing we should be concerned about.

-You know, red and blue ended this election, and we ended up instead with this four region country where the Republicans are largely confined to the South.
+You know, Red and Blue ended this election, and we ended up instead with this four-region country where the Republicans are largely confined to the South.

-That's where they're solid, they can hardly lose a seat.
+They can hardly lose a seat.

-The Democrats can't lose a seat in uh the Northeast, and then the the Midwest is somewhat populist and it's turned a little bit democratic in this election, but it's it's the West.
+And then the Midwest is somewhat populist, and it's turned a little bit Democratic in this election.

 It's the West that's up for grabs.

-Let's uh let's let our listeners join in in the conversation at 1800-282-2882, 1800-282-2882.
+Let's let our listeners join in in the conversation at 1-800-282-2882.

 Why do you think the Republican Party is self-destructing?